sizhongbin/sizhongbin.github.io/README.md

-# sizhongbin.github.io
+# SzHb's Dreamland
-This is a story about my dreams.
+I'm not a developer.
+I'm a dreamer, who is achieving my childhood dream.
+Currently trying to do something with [SugarCube](https://github.com/tmedwards/sugarcube-2).